readytotest/playwright-allure-report/README.md

 If multiple pull requests are open and their workflows try to access the the branch the Allure reports live in, you might hit a race condition when one of the workflows tries to push the report back to that repo. `! [remote rejected] live-reports -> live-reports (cannot lock ref 'refs/heads/live-reports': is locked`

 In my case it's multiple Dependabot PRs all being opened at the same time that cause this, and it's not a big deal for me.
 I just merge whichever one passed clean, and the others sort themselves out by automatically rebasing and rerunning.
-I'm not looking into a fix because it doesn't disrupt anything for me.
+[I'm not looking into a fix](http://readytotest.github.io/html/philosophy.htm#wont-do) because it doesn't really have much of an impact.
 Worst case, I hit 'rerun job' and it's fine.

 ## Issue with History Links